Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 Imports follow the following syntax:
 `import "<Path>"`
-Where Path is the path of the file being imported.
+Where Path is the path of the module being imported.
 It follows the layout of Module Path as described above.

-For example, the following imports `trigonometry` from the `floating_point` directory from the math project:
+For example, the following imports the module `trigonometry` from the math project:
-`import "math/floating_point/trigonometry"`
+`import "math/floating_point"`

+Each import is assigned an usage name, which is used when accesing imported symbols.
+By default, this is the is the module name, but can be overridden (more on later).
+Having multiple imports with the same usage location is a compiler error.

 ### 4.3 Usage of imported symbols

-Symbol inside imported files are accessed via the following syntax:
+Symbol inside imported modules are accessed via the following syntax:

-`<Location>.<Symbol>`
-By default, location is the filename, but this can be overridden (more on later) Importing the same location more than once leads to a compiler error.
+`<Usage Name>.<Symbol>`

 For example, this accesses the `sin_f64` function inside the trigonometry file:
-`trigonometry.sin_f64(10.0)`
+`floating_point.sin_f64(10.0)`

-### Overriding of location
+### Overriding of usage name

-It is also possible to override the location with the as-syntax:
+It is also possible to override the usage name with the as-syntax:
-`import "\<Filepath\>" as \<Location\>` // TODO: Discuss if Location should be in quotes
+`import "\<Filepath\>" as \<Usage Name\>`

-For example, this imports the trigonometry file as trig:
+For example, this imports the floating_point module as fp:
-`import "math/floating_point/trigonometry" as trig`
+`import "math/floating_point" as fp`

 It can now be used like this:
-`trig.sin_f64(10.0)`
+`fp.sin_f64(10.0)`

 ### Cyclic imports

 Imports may be cyclic without having to follow any special rules
-// TODO: Syntax of symbols inside other symbols (e.g.: structs)